 Counseling for Victims/Survivors

 All counseling is free and confidential.
-We offer on-going individual counseling in both English and Spanish.
-For any other language, VIP utilizes the support of a designated language line to facilitate translations.
+Clients receive on-going individual counseling in both English and Spanish.
+For any other language, counselors utilize the support of a designated language line to facilitate translations.

 Our goal in working with victims of domestic violence is to provide information, support, and education to empower them to know their rights, to become experts in understanding the components of healthy vs. abusive relationships, to help them recover from their abusive relationship, and to enable them to live free of domestic violence.
 For survivors of sexual assault we strive to help them understand and cope with the trauma they have experienced so they can heal, recover — and move on with their life.